'The Witch Farm' & The Haunting Of The Modern Mind

 I've always been interested in the spooky and the terrifying.
 Like many kids who grew up in the 1980s, I started watching highly age-inappropriate horror movies at a highly inappropriate age.
 Back then I would allow my imagination to run wild, and my potential belief in the possibility of such things to roam free.
 With age the imagination dulled and the belief in possibilities became confined within near-impenetrable enclosures.

 If 'The Battersea Poltergeist' had attempted to confirm one bias or another, then I doubt it would have had much impact on the cracks that were beginning to appear in my dogmatic convictions.
-A 'sceptical' outlook would have been an entertaining confirmation of my own assumptions.
-And a 'believers' perspective would also been entertaining, though I would have fallen back into old habits: scoffing at the paranormal 'woo-woo' – if they'd invited a real sceptic then obviously these naive explanations quickly be put to bed
+A 'skeptical' outlook would have been an entertaining confirmation of my own assumptions.
+And a 'believers' perspective would also been entertaining, though I would have fallen back into old habits: scoffing at the paranormal 'woo-woo' – if they'd invited a real skeptic then obviously these naive explanations quickly be put to bed

 The cases covered are so well selected, partly, because of how well they allow these tensions to be explored.
 For every paranormal incident, there is a compelling 'rational' explanation.